sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/Apps_and_MW/Lipstick/Launchers/README.md

 Sailfish OS 4.5.0 and later support using [_org.freedesktop.Application_ D-Bus interface](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#dbus) for opening files and activating windows.
+However, Sailfish's implementation extends the specification in two important ways: Firstly, in addition to _DBusActivatable=true_ key in _Desktop Entry_ section, a prefixed custom _X-DBusActivatable=true_ key is also supported.
+They behave identically.
+Secondly, Lipstick also supports using D-Bus bus name derived from _X-Sailjail_ section instead of deriving it from the file name of the Desktop Entry file.
+See [Application sandboxing profile](#application-sandboxing-profile) above for more information on that bus name derivation.
+These additions were implemented as currently Sailfish does not use reverse domain name notation for Desktop Entry file names but some tools enforce these rules.

-By specifying _DBusActivatable=true_ in _Desktop Entry_ section Lipstick can be instructed to call that API instead of executing a new process.
+By specifying _X-DBusActivatable=true_ in _Desktop Entry_ section Lipstick can be instructed to call that above-mentioned D-Bus API instead of executing a new process.
 When _Open_ or _Activate_ are called, they should also activate the window of the application.
 Failing to do that may lead to users being unable to open the application.
-What's different from the specification however, is that Lipstick also supports using D-Bus bus name derived from _X-Sailjail_ section instead of deriving it from the file name of the Desktop Entry file.
-See [Application sandboxing profile](#application-sandboxing-profile) above for more information on that bus name derivation.
-Lipstick does not support _ActivateAction_ method currently.
+Note that Lipstick does not support _ActivateAction_ method currently.

 #### Errata
 In Sailfish OS 4.3.0 _ExecDBus_ is not considered when validating the arguments for an application